 MP for Oxford West and Abingdon

 Layla Moran is the Liberal Democrat MP for Oxford West and Abingdon, first elected in 2017.
-She currently serves on the Health and Social Care Committee and the Commons Liaison Committee, and has previously held Liberal Democrat spokesperson roles across international development, foreign affairs and science.
+She currently serves on the Liaison Committee and the Health and Social Care Committee, and has previously held Liberal Democrat spokesperson roles covering foreign affairs, international development, science and education.
+Her parliamentary work has focused on health, education and international policy within the party.

 Generated 21 February 2026